kubernetes/kubernetes/docs/getting-started-guides/aws-coreos.md

 ### Listing worker nodes

-Once the worker instances have fully booted, they will be automatically registered with the Kubernetes API server by the kube-register service running on the master node.
+Once the worker instances have fully booted, they will be automatically registered with the LMKTFY API server by the lmktfy-register service running on the master node.
 It may take a few mins.

 ```
-kubectl get nodes
+lmktfyctl get nodes
 ```

 ## Starting a simple pod